Dutch publisher pulls disputed Anne Frank book | DW | 23.03.2022

 Mired in criticism

-"The Betrayal of Anne Frank: A Cold Case Investigation" is no stranger to controversy and has been the subject of debate since its publication in January this year.
+"The Betrayal of Anne Frank: A Cold Case Investigation" is no stranger to controversy and has been the subject of debate since its publication in January.

 Dutch filmmaker Thijs Bayens, who had the idea of putting a cold case team together, said at the time that the team was not 100% certain about Van den Bergh.
-"There is no smoking gun because betrayal is circumstantial," he told the Associated Press at the time.
+"There is no smoking gun because betrayal is circumstantial," he told the Associated Press.

 Ronald Leopold, director of the Anne Frank House museum, also called the cold case team's conclusion "an interesting theory" but added that there were many pieces of the puzzle missing and they needed to be investigated further to validate the theory.

-The head of the Central Jewish Board of the Netherlands had also described the findings as "extremely speculative and sensationalist" at the time.
+The head of the Central Jewish Board of the Netherlands had also described the findings as "extremely speculative and sensationalist" when the book was published.

 Who betrayed Anne Frank?